deadc0de6/dotdrop/README.md

 This way, we make sure [vim-plug](https://github.com/junegunn/vim-plug) is installed prior to deploying the `~/.vimrc` dotfile.

-Note that `pre` actions are always executed even if the dotfile is not installed.

 You can also define `post` actions like this:

 ```yaml